 Sexual violence is a traumatic experience.
 It is normal to experience a multitude of emotions such as fear, anger, guilt, embarrassment and self-blame.
-The information contained here will explain your rights as a victim, the phases of the investigative process, the role of a rape crisis advocate (who is on staff with the University Police Department), what you might experience following sexual violence and where to go for immediate and long-term care.
+The information contained here will explain your rights as a victim, the phases of the investigative process, the role of a rape crisis advocate, what you might experience following sexual violence and where to go for immediate and long-term care.
 The Department of Police Services takes reports of sexual violence very seriously and we care about your safety.
 Below are a few common questions you may have...

 WHAT YOU MIGHT EXPERIENCE FOLLOWING A SEXUAL VIOLENCE

 Feelings of fear, anger, guilt, embarrassment and self-blame that follow sexual VIOLENCE, are normal.
 Long-term effects may include Post Traumatic Stress Disorder (PTSD) which may include flashbacks, recurrent and intrusive memories, psychological and physiological distress, a heightened state of anxiety, phobias, nightmares and depression.

 NOW THAT I AM AT THE POLICE DEPARTMENT, WHAT WILL HAPPEN TO ME?

 All university police officers are trained as sexual violence first responders and some are trained sexual violence investigators.
 The investigative process begins with the officer gathering statements and conducting an initial interview.
 The officer will also interview any witnesses or suspect(s).
 During the interview, the investigator will ask you to give a detailed account of what happened.
 The investigator will also advise you of your right to confidentiality and offer the services of a trained rape crisis advocate.
 In order to collect forensic evidence, the investigator will transport you to a specially-equipped medical facility.
 In most cases, you will be transported to a medical facility only if the assault occurred within the last four days.